When the home was smoky and dim

 Herb garden and hen run

 The Vikings grew some crops on their land, but also collected wild plants.
 They grew apples, garden angelica, nettles and vegetables.
-During summer and autumn fresh vegetables and leaves were used, but a large part was dried or pickled to be preserved for winter.
+During summer and autumn fresh vegetables and leaves were used, but a large portion was dried or pickled to be preserved for winter.

 The first chickens arrived in Scandinavia during the Iron Age.
 The Vikings brought more chicken breeds to Finland, mainly from around the Mediterranean Sea.
-Todays breeds are descendants of the chickens brought to Finland during the Viking Age.
+Today’s breeds are descendants of the chickens brought to Finland during the Viking Age.

 Field labyrinths have been built in Scandinavia for 2000 years.
-I Finland, around 200 have been found, of which 8 were found in the Hitis archipelago.
+In Finland, around 200 have been found, of which 8 were found in the Hitis archipelago.
 In Sweden, around 300 similar labyrinths have been found, and in Norway, only 20.
 Their ages are hard to determine exactly, as they are built from natural stones.
 The labyrinths usually consist of symmetrical rows of cobblestones.

 The Helga Chapel